kljr/SpringboardVM/README.md

 * `dwdwt [docroot]` - switch to the Springboard themes directory of site with [docroot]
 * `dwdwl [docroot]` - switch to the libraries directory of site with [docroot]

-* If you're already in a site directory path, the above commands will work without arguments.
+* If you're already in a site directory context, the above commands will work without arguments.

 * `dwac` - Go to acceptance tests directory